Nathan Juran: Television

 Juran turned to television in 1959.
 He directed episodes of A Man Called Shenandoah and Daniel Boone, and episodes of all four of Irwin Allen's 1960s science fiction series Voyage to the Bottom of the Sea, Lost in Space, The Time Tunnel and Land of the Giants.

-Last films
+Last films and return to architecture

 He did a feature for Schneer, Land Raiders (1970), a Western, before an operation for cancer prompted him to retire in 1970.
 Juran returned from retirement to direct The Boy Who Cried Werewolf (1973) with his old Sinbad star, Kerwin Mathews.
 He then returned to his first career, architecture.

 In 1999, he was honored with the Lifetime Career Award by the Academy of Science Fiction, Fantasy and Horror Films, USA.

 He died at the age of 95 in Palos Verdes, California, US.